 To inquire about working with Laina, please complete the submission form here or you may email her directly (laina@drlainakeim.com).

-To inquire about working with China, please complete the submission form here or you may email her directly (info@boldenjarvisphd.com).
+To inquire about working with Penelope, please complete the submission form here.